Notes on the study program M.Sc. International Economics and Management

 FAQs Study Tracks

-It is not compulsory to choose a study track.
 The M.Sc.
 International Economics and Management programme covers a broad spectrum of subjects and opens up the possibility of a wide range of internationally oriented career paths.
 A specialisation offers you the opportunity to focus on a specific subject area and to make the corresponding profile within the degree programme even more visible to the outside world.

-Students enrolled in the M.Sc.
-International Economics and Management have the opportunity to choose a Master's study track.
+Students, who got enrolled before winter semester 2025/26, have the opportunity to choose a study track as part of their studies.
 If you are already enrolled, please make sure that you have enough ECTS credits free to complete the study track.
 The 30 ECTS must be completed as part of the elective modules (economic/general electives; not in the additional area).

-You can decide to choose a study track at any time during your Master's degree programme up to the time you register for your Master's thesis, as long as you meet the necessary requirements for the study track (you must have at least 30 open ECTS credits to be able to complete modules in the study track).
+Students who enrolled in the Master's programme International Economics and Management for the first time before winter semester 2025/26 can decide to choose a study track at any time during your Master's degree programme up to the time you register for your Master's thesis, as long as you meet the necessary requirements for the study track (you must have at least 30 open ECTS credits to be able to complete modules in the study track).
 You do not need to register or apply for the study track.

 Important: As soon as the modules assigned to the study track have been completed and the Master's thesis has been registered, confirmation of the choice of study track must be requested from the programme coordinator.
 This request for designation must be made before completion of the Master's thesis/module (as the last course achievement), as designation can no longer be carried out after completion of the degree programme.

-The module lists for the study tracks can be found above in the field "Choice of informal study tracks".
+The module lists for the study tracks can be found above in the field "Choice of study tracks".
 You must select modules totalling 30 ECTS from the module list assigned to the study tracks.

 The modules in the study track are subject to the same regulations as all other modules.
 It is therefore important that you register for modules in the study track with a limited number of participants during the first registration phase.